-REUTERS SUMMIT-EBay CEO confident of getting China payments license
+REUTERS SUMMIT-Ebay CEO confident of getting China payments license

 But "over time you'll see the Chinese domestic economy try to connect with the global one."

-EBay does around $6 billion of business volume in China currently, much of it Chinese companies selling to the rest of the world, Donahoe said.
-He expects growth there to continue to outpace the rest of the world.
+Ebay does around $6 billion of business volume in China currently, much of it Chinese companies selling to the rest of the world as homegrown businesses test global markets.
+Donahoe expects growth there to continue to outpace the rest of the world.

-The e-commerce market in China will grow 43 percent a year to $401.7 billion between 2012 and 2015, according to J.P.
-Morgan estimates.
-E-commerce in the U.S. is growing 10 to 15 percent a year, according to comScore.

-EBay launched in China about a decade ago, aiming to match buyers and sellers in the country online, as it successfully did in the United States and Europe.
-However, the company pulled out in late 2006 after spending heavily on the effort.

 STATE-SPONSORED CYBERATTACKS